junxit/us-congress-bills-114/bill.md

     - **(H)** the Committee on Education and the Workforce of the House of Representatives;
     - **(I)** the President; and
     - **(J)** relevant Federal and State agencies.
-  - **(2)** *Information included* The report submitted under paragraph (1) shall include, at a minimum—
+  - **(2)** *Information included* The report submitted under paragraph (1) shall include—
     - **(A)** an analysis and conclusion of the cause and contributing factors of the Aliso Canyon natural gas leak;
     - **(B)** an analysis of measures taken to stop the natural gas leak, with an immediate focus on other, more effective measures that could be taken;
-    - **(C)** an assessment of the impact of the natural gas leak on health, safety, the environment, and the economy of the residents and property surrounding Aliso Canyon, on wholesale and retail electricity prices, and on the reliability of the bulk-power system;
+    - **(C)** an assessment of the impact of the natural gas leak on—
+      - **(i)** health, safety, and the environment;
+      - **(ii)** wholesale and retail electricity prices; and
+      - **(iii)** the reliability of the bulk-power system;
     - **(D)** an analysis of how Federal, State, and local agencies responded to the natural gas leak;
-    - **(E)** in order to lessen the negative impacts of natural gas leaks from underground storage facilities, recommendations on how to improve—
+    - **(E)** in order to lessen the negative impacts of leaks from underground natural gas storage facilities, recommendations on how to improve—
       - **(i)** the response to a future leak; and
       - **(ii)** coordination between all appropriate Federal, State, and local agencies in the response to the Aliso Canyon natural gas leak and future natural gas leaks;
     - **(F)** an analysis of the potential for a similar natural gas leak to occur at other underground natural gas storage facilities in the United States;
     - **(G)** recommendations on how to prevent any future natural gas leaks;
-    - **(H)** recommendations on whether to continue operations at Aliso Canyon and other underground storage facilities in close proximity to residential populations based on an assessment of the risk of a future natural gas leak; and
+    - **(H)** recommendations regarding Aliso Canyon and other underground natural gas storage facilities located in close proximity to residential populations;
-    - **(I)** a recommendation on information that is not currently collected but that would be in the public interest to collect and distribute to agencies and institutions for the continued study and monitoring of natural gas storage infrastructure in the United States.
+    - **(I)** any recommendations on information that is not currently collected but that would be in the public interest to collect and distribute to agencies and institutions for the continued study and monitoring of natural gas storage infrastructure in the United States; and
+    - **(J)** any other recommendations, as appropriate.
   - **(3)** *Publication* The final report under paragraph (1) shall be made available to the public in an electronically accessible format.
-  - **(4)** *Findings* If, before the final report is submitted under paragraph (1), the task force finds methods to solve the natural gas leak at Aliso Canyon, finds methods to better protect the affected communities, or finds methods to help prevent other leaks, the task force shall immediately submit such findings to the entities described in subparagraphs (A) through (J) of paragraph (1).
+  - **(4)** *Findings* If, before the final report is submitted under paragraph (1), the task force established under subsection (a) finds methods to solve the natural gas leak at Aliso Canyon, finds methods to better protect the affected communities, or finds methods to help prevent other leaks, the task force shall immediately submit such findings to the entities described in subparagraphs (A) through (J) of paragraph (1).
-- **(d)** *Authorization of appropriations* There are authorized to be appropriated to carry out this section such sums as may be necessary.